Aminuxer/DM-Crypt-Helper-Scripts/README.md

   - If you have another or older dm-crypt container with other ciphers you can use this options for manual mount this.
 Syntax of this same as `-c` parameter for cryptsetup.

 * Why used aes-xts-essiv:sha256 --hash sha512 --key-size 512 ?
   - This methods suitable for full-disk encryption, prevent many attacks against crypted partitions and supported in almost all linux distribus.
+Also AES ciphers have hardware-acceleration on modern CPU - this important for big containers (ex virtual machines storages)
    More deep understand will require learn more about cryptography: https://wikipedia.org/wiki/Disk_encryption_theory Disk encryption is one of hardest cryptograhy task - too many crypto-issues must be solved.